ZC502/yolo-edge-runtime-profiler/README.md

 ## Why This Exists

-Traditional YOLO benchmarking usually reports average speed or average FPS.
+YOLO benchmarking usually reports average speed or average FPS.
 That is useful, but it can hide tail latency.

 In real deployments, the failure mode is often not: